stefan-dnc/ArduinoGameConsole/readme.md

   - `Adafruit ST7735` (to interface with LCD)
   - `SPI` (used for communication with the ST7735 LCD)

+### Key Features and Functionalities
+#### Object-Oriented Programming (OOP)
+Each game element (Player, Bullet, Enemy) has its own class, containing attributes like position, state, and behavior.
+Scalable Difficulty

+#### The game dynamically adjusts its difficulty based on the player's progress.
+Key aspects include:
+- Enemy Speed: Enemies move faster and shoot more frequently as the player scores higher.
+- Bullet Frequency: Both player and enemy bullets increase in frequency, intensifying the gameplay.

+### Principal Functions
+- void Bullet::move(): Updates bullet position, checks boundaries, and deactivates bullets off-screen.
+- void Bullet::draw(): Renders bullets on the LCD using their current state and position.
+- void Player::move(int direction): Handles player movement based on joystick input, ensuring boundaries are respected.
+- void Player::shoot(): Returns true when the joystick button is pressed, initiating bullet firing.
+- void Enemy::move(): Controls enemy movement with periodic direction changes and boundary checks.
+- bool Enemy::shoot(): Determines enemy shooting probability per frame, adding randomness to the gameplay.

+### Advanced Techniques

+#### PWM for LCD Brightness
+**PWM (Pulse Width Modulation)** is utilized via the analogWrite() function to adjust the LCD brightness in settings.

+#### Button Debouncing Using Timers
+The push button utilizes a software **debouncing** technique implemented through millis().
+This approach tracks the time elapsed since the last button press, ignoring spurious signals and ensuring reliable input detection.
+The debounce logic improves game responsiveness and reduces input errors.

+#### SPI Communication for LCD
+**SPI (Serial Peripheral Interface)** ensures high-speed communication between the microcontroller and the ST7735 LCD.
+The game uses this protocol to efficiently update the screen with minimal latency.
+Commands and data are sent through dedicated MOSI and SCK lines, while control signals (CS, RESET, A0) manage the LCD's state and operations.

 ## Setup

 1. **Hardware Assembly**: